realopt/BlockDecomposition.jl/doc/source/quickstart.rst

   gap = BlockModel(solver = decomp_solver)

+The instantiation is similar to the one of ``JuMP.Model``.
-* ``decomp_solver`` must be a MIP solver of JuMP models that additionally supports Benders and/or Dantzig-Wolfe decomposition.
+However ``decomp_solver`` must be a MIP solver of JuMP models that additionally supports Benders and/or Dantzig-Wolfe decomposition.

 Write the model
 ^^^^^^^^^^^^^^^
 The model is written as a JuMP model.
-If you are not familiar with the JuMP syntax, you may want to check its `documentation <https://jump.readthedocs.io/en/latest/quickstart.html#defining-variables>`_.
+If you are not familiar with JuMP syntax, you may want to check its `documentation <https://jump.readthedocs.io/en/latest/quickstart.html#defining-variables>`_.

 ..